CS61D/website/docs/Assignments/react-todo.md

 ```bash
 bun dev
 ```

+And then view the starter code at [http://localhost:5173/](http://localhost:5173/)

 The project is mostly is empty.
 First, create a `components/` directory within the `src/` directory to store the components we will create.
 Then, create a `TodoList.tsx` file within the `components/` directory to start building the app.
 Later, we will use a separate `TodoItem.tsx` component to render each individual todo item after it has been created.